Boo'd Up: Nicki Minaj and Quavo remix

 A remix of "Boo'd Up" with rappers Nicki Minaj and Quavo was released 4 July 2018.

 The remix version of the song features newly added verses and lyrics by both Quavo and Minaj and marks the second collaboration between the two.
 Its music was also slightly modified with several parts being reorganized and changed.
-Some of the lyrics in Minaj's verse of the song are: Still a Playboy bunny on Hef, though/So we gotta get the dollar like Creflo/He said that he want respect/I said, "That's dope"/But that goes both ways like DeJ Loaf, uh.

 Composition

 The music of "Boo'd Up" is mostly kept the same as the original, with the sound being slightly altered and several parts reorganized.
-The remix also contains a reference to Minaj's 2011 hit, "Super Bass".
+The remix also contains a reference to Minaj's 2011 smash hit, "Super Bass".
 Migos member Quavo drops an ad-libbed verse of his own.
 The remix comes to a close with a faux recorded phone conversation between Quavo and Minaj.
 She asks him to be picked up from somewhere but he's actually already outside.